 The opportunity to add a significant amount of space is an exciting time for UC Merced.
-In Spring 2017, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.
+As the designs are finalized, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.

 The academic space program includes 373,400 assignable square feet of research space, instructional space and academic office space.
 The amounts and types of space are tied to the anticipated distribution of faculty members among disciplines, classroom utilization and a modular approach to office-space needs.

 - Learn more about the Academic Facilities being built

 - Download a summary of the Academic Program (PDF)

 The Student Life program includes health facilities, early childhood education, enrollment, dining and recreational facilities that support, attract and retain students and are integrated throughout the campus.
 The Project encourages innovations that facilitate shared student‐life spaces and one‐stop, student‐centered services.
 It totals 115,500 assignable square feet plus 420,570 gross square feet of outdoor space, including athletic fields.

 - Learn more about the Student Life and Recreation Facilities being built

 - Download a summary of the Student Life and Recreation Program (PDF)

 Student Housing: Adds 1,700 New On-campus Beds

 The student housing program is designed to address existing and future demand for on-campus housing.
 It includes 289,600 assignable square feet and 1,700 beds.

 Parking and Mobility: 1,570 New Spaces and New, Expanded Campus Entrance

 The project will add 1,570 net new parking spaces to the campus' existing inventory.
 The additional parking will be delivered in phases between 2018 and 2020.
 The spaces will be proximate to the new traffic-signal controlled entrance and multi-modal roadway that will begin at the intersection of Bellevue Road and Lake Road.